Ask a doctor about a prescription for METFORMINA PHARMA COMBIX 1000 mg FILM-COATED TABLETS

-Metformina Pharma Combix 1.000 mg Film-Coated Tablets
+Metformin Pharma Combix 1,000 mg Film-Coated Tablets EFG

 metformin hydrochloride

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Insulin is a hormone produced by the pancreas that makes your body capture glucose (sugar) from the blood.
+Insulin is a hormone produced by the pancreas that makes your body take in glucose (sugar) from the blood.
 Your body uses glucose to produce energy or stores it for future use.

-Metformin is used to treat patients with type 2 diabetes (also known as “non-insulin-dependent diabetes”) when diet and exercise alone are not sufficient to control their blood glucose levels.
-It is used especially in patients with overweight.
+Metformin is used to treat patients with type 2 diabetes (also called "non-insulin-dependent diabetes") when diet and exercise alone are not enough to control their blood glucose levels.
+It is especially used in patients with overweight.

-Do not takeMetformina PharmaCombix
+Do nottakeMetformin PharmaCombix

-If any of the above circumstances apply to you, consult your doctor before starting to take this medicine.
+If any of the above applies to you, consult your doctor before starting to take this medicine.

 Make sure to consult your doctor

-You should stop taking metformin for a certain period of time before and after the examination or surgical intervention.
+You should stop taking metformin for a certain period before and after the examination or surgery.
 Your doctor will decide if you need any other treatment during this time.
-It is essential to follow your doctor's instructions precisely.
+It is important that you follow your doctor's instructions precisely.

 Warnings and precautions